OfficeDev/microsoft-teams-apps-tournament-of-teams/Wiki/FAQ.md

 ### 1. Can we install in an existing site?

  To maintain permissions and access control, current version of TOT is creating a new site.
-If you wish to install to a specific existing site you can download the source code and modify the location of SharePoint site the package installs to.
+If you wish to install to a specific existing site, you can download the source code and modify the location of SharePoint site the package installs to.
 This would require a recompile of the package.

 ### 2. Why is my profile image not updated with Digital Badge?